 And I tell you, once you start making these hearts, you won't want to stop . . .so maybe, you will have a special someone to wrap in Lots of Love with a Bonus Lots of Love Mini!!!

 This Mini was a special Valentines gift for my wonderful Mother In Law, Barbara.
 Barbara and I live 2 doors apart and we love to quilt together.
 There isn't a day that goes by that we don't have a few minutes to talk about what we are working on, upcoming projects, fabric choices, ect, ect. ect ;)

 So as I mentioned earlier, my block represents my family.
 Well this Mini represent's Barbara's family ;) The two large hearts are for her and her husband (grandma and grandpa) and the 12 medium hearts represent their 6 children and their spouses, and you guessed it.
-The 24 little hearts represent her 23 grandchildren plus one on it's way ;) It is a very special representation of everyone Barbara want to wrap in love ;)
+The 24 little hearts represent her 24 grandchildren. (edit . . .and now I need to applique two more hearts on, because 2 more special little angles have arrived since I made this :) It is a very special representation of everyone Barbara wants to wrap in love ;)

 And if you make a Lots of Love Mini, I would love to see it!!!
-You can email me a picture at email@example.com or add it to my Flickr Group here.
+You can email me a picture at firstname.lastname@example.org, add it to social media with #happyquiltingwithmc .
 I can't wait to see your amazing mini's!!!

 And just for fun, here are my blocks for the Splendid Sampler so far!!!
 I am so looking forward to working on this project throughout the year and can't wait to see everyone's fantastic blocks!!!

 I am so very excited to see everyone's Lots of Love Blocks!!!!
 Just think of all the people that are going to be wrapped in Love today :)

 Thanks for popping in today and I hope that you have a very Happy (and Splendid) Quilting Day!!!